digitallyamar/Django-REST-API-Template/README.md

     Step 7: Next, we decide what data to show to the users using the app's views.py file.
 So create and update <YOUR DJANGO APP NAME>/views.py file.
 Refer to our todo/views.py file for an example implementation.

-    Step 8: Next, we will create an urls.py file to map a iew to it's respective URL.
+    Step 8: Next, we will create an urls.py file to map a view to it's respective URL.
 You can refer to our todo/urls.py file for an example implementation.
 This file needs to be called from the project level urls.py file using the 'include' attribute.
 Refer to django_rest_api/urls.py file to find an example of how it is including our todo/urls.py file.

     Step 9: Finally add Django's rest framework app module to our project by including them in our INSTALLED_APPS array of the settings.py file.